5 Things to Know About the iOS 14.8 Update

 If you’re running into bugs or performance issues on iOS 14.7.1 or an older version of iOS, you might want to install the iOS 14.8 update on your iPhone right now.

 If you need help making a decision, please check out our reasons to, and not to, install the iOS 14.8 update.
-It should help you make a decision.

 We’re in the process of publishing our iOS 14.8 reviews for the iPhone XS, iPhone XR, iPhone X, iPhone 8, iPhone 7, iPhone 6s, and iPhone SE so check those guides for additional feedback if you need it.